MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 > [!IMPORTANT]
 > - You must configure the certificate exactly **one** time per tenant.
 All on-premises environments under the same tenant must use the same certificate to connect with LCS.
-> - If you run this on a server machine (for example, a machine that is running Windows Server 2016), you must temporarily turn off the Internet Explorer Enhanced Security Configuration.
+> - If you run the script below on a server machine (for example, a machine that is running Windows Server 2016), you must temporarily turn off the Internet Explorer Enhanced Security Configuration.
 Otherwise, the content on the Azure sign-in page will be blocked.

 1. Sign in to the customer's [Azure portal](https://portal.azure.com) to verify that you have the Global Administrator directory role.
 2. From the **infrastructure** folder, run the following commands to determine whether the certificate is already registered.